 "Our vision quite simply is to create one of the most environmentally sustainable buildings in the world at Pleasure House Point," said CBF Hampton Roads Director Christy Everett.
 "We want it to be an international model that demonstrates how to build, work, learn, and play responsibly beside a natural treasure like the Chesapeake Bay.
 Our goal is a facility the entire Hampton Roads community can be proud of, and we are actively seeking the community's feedback on our Pleasure House Point vision."

 CBF intends to use community input to fine-tune its building plans before formally applying to the city next month for a conditional use permit to construct the center.
 As part of that outreach effort, CBF and the City of Virginia Beach will host a community stakeholders meeting and a separate public open house today in Virginia Beach.
-CBF will continue to accept comments until August 30 through its website at www.cbf.org/PHP, via e-mail to email@example.com, or by calling 757/622-1964.
+CBF will continue to accept comments until August 30 through its website, via e-mail to firstname.lastname@example.org, or by calling 757/622-1964.

 "The entire community partnered to help preserve and protect Pleasure House Point," Everett noted.
 "CBF now hopes to create an environmental education/community center that sets a new standard—a cutting-edge facility that will engage, inform, and inspire the community to solve the challenges facing the Bay in innovative, sustainable, and collaborative ways."